acuminous/jinkies/README.md

 JVM running Jinkies to trust it by downloading the certificate and adding it to the [cacerts](http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/keytool.html#cacerts) file using the java [keytool](http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/keytool.html) program.

-##<a id="externalConfiguration"/>External Configuration
+##<a id="externalConfiguration"></a>External Configuration
 Jinkies is a [Grails](http://www.grails.org) application.
 As such it has a main configuration file called [Config.groovy](http://www.github.com/acuminous/jinkies/grails-app/conf/Config.groovy) and some environment based overrides such as [development.groovy](http://www.github.com/acuminous/jinkies/grails-app/conf/environment/development.groovy) and [production.groovy](http://www.github.com/acuminous/jinkies/grails-app/conf/environment/development.groovy).

 Jinkies will also attempt apply overrides from an external config file if such a file exists.
-By default Jinkies will look for /etc/jinkies/config.groovy, but you can change this by adding a -Djinkies.config=/path/to/configfile at startup.
+By default Jinkies will look for /etc/jinkies/config.groovy, but you can change this by adding a -Djinkies.config=/path/to/config-file at startup.

+Further information about Grails configuration can be found [here](http://grails.org/doc/latest/guide/conf.html).

 ##<a id="pollFrequency"/>Changing The CI Server Poll Frequency
 Jinkies is configured to poll all jobs jobs every 15 seconds.
 To change this